Hi, I’m Carol Garborg. I’m a creative Bible teacher and author and I’m passionate about families and kids, two of God’s greatest inventions.

 I have a B.S. in Theology and Missions and another in Child Psychology.
 I also have a Master’s in Children’s and Family ministry.
 (Like I said above, I like to learn.)

 All that formal education is paired with fifteen years of hands-on experience working in children and family ministry as well as teaching children, students, and families of different backgrounds and cultures.
 I’ve taught preschoolers, elementary kids, middle schoolers, and college students as well as families.

 I’ve been a teacher/speaker for mom’s groups, youth groups, and parent seminars.
 One of the things I most enjoy is teaching parents and kids together in family workshops.

 I was introduced to the publishing world at a young age since many of my family members have or are still involved in printing or publishing.
 When I was a college student, I worked at Bethany House.
 After attending a Mt.
 Hermon Christian Writer’s conference, I finally decided to start writing.

 I’ve been published in several national Christian magazines, including Focus on the Family’s Clubhouse Jr. My book, The Family Book of Advent, was nominated in the inspirational category for the 2013 Christian Book Award of the year.
 It’s been released this year with an updated whimsical look and new title.

-I’ve been married to my husband, Kjell, for twenty-nine years.
-We have one son Davis, our gift from the Lord, who is a junior at the University of Minnesota.
-We love to travel and have a tour company called Niteo Tours.
+I’ve been married for thirty plus years.
+Our family loves to travel and have a tour company called Niteo Tours.
 We also like playing games, hanging out with friends and family, and hiking the Boundary Waters, a stretch of wilderness in northern Minnesota,.

 My Contact Information